-- 1. If you want to attach a keyboard or mouse to this server, you must use a USB keyboard or a USB mouse. - After installing a USB keyboard, you might need to use the Configuration/Setup Utility program to enable keyboardless operation and prevent POST error message 301 from being displayed during startup.
-For detailed information about the USB keyboard and how to connect it to your server, see the documentation that comes with the USB keyboard.
-For information about the Configuration/Setup Utility program, see Chapter 2, "Configuring the server," on page 11. - 2.
-You must use an external USB diskette drive if: - You want to attach a diskette drive to this server. - You need to create an update diskette that contains the latest baseboard management controller firmware (see "Using the baseboard management controller firmware update program" on page 22). - You need to create update diskettes that contain the latest server BIOS code (see "Updating the BIOS code" on page 17).
+- 1. If you want to attach a keyboard or mouse to this server, you must use a USB keyboard or a USB mouse.
+For detailed information about the USB keyboard and how to connect it to your server, see the documentation that comes with the USB keyboard. - The server supports keyboardless operation.
+If a USB keyboard is not connected to the server, when the server is turned on or restarted, error message 301 will appear during POST.
+No action is required.
+POST will continue within one minute. - 3.
+You must use an external USB diskette drive if: - · You want to attach a diskette drive to this server. - You need to create an update diskette that contains the latest baseboard management controller firmware (see "Using the baseboard management controller firmware update program" on page 27). - You need to create update diskettes that contain the latest server BIOS code (see "Updating the BIOS code" on page 19).